Guide to markets in Paris – The 10 most popular

 Marché Saxe-Breteuil: Great views and quality goods

 Located on Avenue de Saxe in the 7th arrondissement, this market offers not only quality products, but also a great view of the Eiffel Tower.
 Here you can find fresh produce, flowers and gastronomic specialties.
-The market is open on Thursdays and Saturdays.

 Tips for visiting markets in Paris